rohaanmalik/v4/content/featured/Wave-Portal/index.md

 showInProjects: true
 ---

-I built a copy of the reddit website using all new technologies.
+Built a wave portal using Solidity & React